Digging Into the Roots of New Zealand’s Largest Carrot

 Over time the park has been expanded to include some veggie companions for the carrot, including larger than life parsnip, cabbage and swede statues.
 With the addition of a carrot car, playground equipment and walkways, it became an ideal getaway for families to visit.

 The Jubilee Walkway begins at the Giant Carrot and is an enjoyable stroll through the forest of the Jubilee Park Scenic Reserve adjacent to Rochfort Park.
 The walk is rated easy, suitable for all ages and abilities, and will take about 20 minutes to complete.
 Sturdy footwear is advised as the track can get muddy when it rains and some areas are a bit steep.

 More to See in Ohakune

 Once you’ve seen the big carrot, you might be keen to sample more of what the beautiful Ohakune area has to offer.
-In addition to giant vegetables, this region is famous for its breathtaking scenery, stunning trails and walkways, and snow sports.
+In addition to giant vegetables, this region is famous for its breathtaking scenery, unique yurt accommodation stays, stunning trails and walkways, and snow sports.

 Skiing and Snowboarding

 Majestic Mount Ruapehu’s three ski fields are accessible from Ohakune, making it a popular destination for those who love winter sports.

 Turoa Ski Field